Which is the Highest Peak in India?

-India, Nepal and Bhutan have agreed to join hands, on conservation initiatives for Kanchenjunga transboundary landscape.
-It is considered to be a trans-boundary area among friendly countries who are jointly involved in its development and conservation.
+India, Nepal, and Bhutan have agreed to join hands, on conservation initiatives for Kanchenjunga transboundary landscape.
+It is considered to be a trans-boundary area among friendly countries that are jointly involved in its development and conservation.

 Why is K2 not considered the highest mountain peak in India?

 The entire state of Jammu & Kashmir lies within the boundaries of the Republic of India, according to the Survey of India, This makes Gilgit-Baltistan and the Karakoram Range Indian territory and K2 mountain which lies in this region could have been the highest peak in India.

 But, as of today, LAC is the internationally accepted boundary between India, Pakistan, and China.
 Although India disputes this claim, K2 comes under Pakistan considering LAC as the boundary.

 Hence Kanchenjunga summit (one side of it) is now the highest mountain peak in India.